Search this website for information about collecting stocks and bonds.

 Yes, there are specialists who collect locally famous military figures, politicians, U.S. Senators, presidential cabinet members, university founders, philanthropists, brokers and speculators.
-Regardless of rarity, long-term price records clearly indicate that autographs from narrow specialties attract limited interest.
+Regardless of rarity, long-term price records clearly indicate that autographs from narrow specialties attract narrow interest.
 When interest is narrow, prices are low.
 Highly specialized autographs often experience short-lived price spikes.

 Again, my philosophy is simple – – –

 What if you don't know whether an autograph comes from a genuine celebrity?
-Information about true celebrities should be easy to find.
+Information about true celebrities should be EASY to find.

 Descriptions of genuine celebrities always appear in: